ibm-vpc/terraform-provider-ibm/website/docs/r/is_public_address_range.html.markdown

 - `resource_group` - (Optional, List) The resource group for this public address range.
     Nested schema for **resource_group**:
 	- `id` - (Required, String) The unique identifier for this resource group.
-- `target` - (Optional, List) The target this public address range is bound to.If absent, this pubic address range is not bound to a target.
+- `target` - (Optional, List) The target this public address range is bound to.If absent, this public address range is not bound to a target.
     Nested schema for `target`:
 	- `vpc` - (Required, List) The VPC this public address range is bound to.
 If present, any of the below value must be specified.
 	    Nested schema for **vpc**: